Maxwella10/ReadMe-Generator/README.md

   - [Questions](#questions)

   ## Installation
-  tuy
+  First git clone this repo, Then npm i at the root, Finally run node index.js and answer the questions to create a README

   ## Usage
-  jhk
+  Answer each question, and at the end a README.md will be created at the root of this project

   ## License
-  ISC License
+  MIT License

   ## Contributing
-  zxc
+  Maxwell Acha

   ## Tests
-  sdf
+  N/A

   ## Questions
-  For any questions on this repo, you can reach the maintainer on [GitHub](https://github.com/hjk) or via email at tyu@gmail.com.
+  For any questions on this repo, you can reach the maintainer on [GitHub](https://github.com/Maxwella10) or via email at meziemmax7@gmail.com.